Juan Pablo Francia

 Juan Pablo Francia (born 3 December 1984 in San Francisco, Córdoba) is an Argentine football playmaker who plays for Sportivo Belgrano.
 He is best known for his passing and eye for goal.

 Career

 Francia played his first games for Sportivo Belgrano in the regional leagues in Córdoba.
-He was spotted by French outfit Bordeaux, he joined the club and worked his way through the youth team making his competitive debut in a 2-1 defeat by Nantes on the last day of the 2001-2002 season, on 5 May 2002.
+He was spotted by French outfit Bordeaux, he joined the club and worked his way through the youth team making his competitive debut in a 2–1 defeat by Nantes on the last day of the 2001–2002 season, on 5 May 2002.

+Personal life

+Francia holds both Argentine and Italian nationality.